Mixing times for the open ASEP at the triple point: Preliminaries

-We refer to \cite{Y:Approximation} for a more detailed discussion by Yang on the existence and structure of further invariant measures of the half-line ASEP when $A \geq 1 $.
-For the ASEP on the integers, we consider the family of invariant measures called \textbf{blocking measures} $\nu^{(n)}$ on Here, for $q>0$, we denote by $\tilde{\nu}$ the Bernoulli product measure on $\{0,1\}^{\Z}$ with marginals for all $x \in \Z$, and $\nu^{(n)} := \tilde{\nu}(\, \cdot \, | \mathcal{A}_n)$ for all $n\in \Z$, noting that $\tilde{\nu}(\mathcal{A}_n)>0$ for all $n\in \N$ and $q>0$.
-We make the following observation on properties of the blocking measures, which we will frequently use throughout this article.
+We refer to \cite{Y:Approximation} for a more detailed discussion by Yang on the existence and structure of further invariant measures of the half-line ASEP when $C \geq 1 $.
+For the ASEP on $\Z$, we consider the family of invariant measures called \textbf{blocking measures} $\nu^{(n)}$ on